Anzaliyadav321/LGMVIP--DataScience-Task-Number/README.md

 # LGMVIP-DataScience-Intenship
-# TASK-1 Iris Flowers Classification ML
+# TASK-1 Iris Flowers Classification ML (Beginner-Level)
 this is a beginner level task.
 Data can be found at http://archive.ics.uci.edu/ml/datasets/Iris
-# TASK-2 Stock Market Prediction And Forecasting Using Stacked LSTM
+# TASK-2 Stock Market Prediction And Forecasting Using Stacked LSTM (Beginner-Level)
-this is a beginner level task
+this is a beginner level task.
+Data can be found at: https://raw.githubusercontent.com/mwitiderrick/stockprice/master/NSE-TATAGLOBAL.csv
+# TASK-2 Decision Tree Algorithm (Intermediate-Level)
+For the given 'iris' dataset, create decision Tree Classifier and visualize it graphically.
+Data can be found at: https://bit.ly/3kXTdox